This small island country offers breathtaking scenery and interesting natural and archaeological landmarks.

 - Pola Island (Cockscomb) - Eastern District.
 Small, narrow (max 130 m), elongated island with up to 100 m tall cliffs.

 - Tau coral colony - Manu'a District, southwest of Tau Island.
 One of the largest and oldest known hermatypic (reef-building) coral colonies.
-Most likely species of this oral is Porites lutea.
+Most likely species of this coral is Porites lutea.
 Colony is 7 m tall, 41 m in circumference, healthy.
 Colony may contain some 200 million polyps.
 The colony might be more than 800 years old.

 - Vailulu'u Eel City - ocean near Manu'a District.
 A hydrothermal vent in the summit of enormous submarine volcano which rises 4,200 m from the ocean floor.
 The Nafanue volcanic cone in the centre of the 400 m deep caldera contains a group of hydrothermal vents inhabited by numerous eels (Dysommina rugosa).
 This is unusual - in general vertebrates do not live near hydrothermal vents.